 Check out the Christmas markets

 In the winter, the Christmas market is the place to be in Bruges.
 Dozens of stalls selling food and gifts open up in Market Square and several other locations throughout the city.
 You’ll find mulled wine, hot waffles, ornaments, and decorations all set against the backdrop of fairy tale Bruges.
 There’s even an ice skating rink and arcade games.
+We visited six Christmas markets in Belgium, and Bruges was one of our favorites.

 How to Get to Bruges